Can albino people dye their hair? Mystery solved!

 Pros

-• You don’t need to bleach your hair before colouring
+• You don’t need to bleach your hair before coloring

 • Your hair will take dye really well